UCR-Robotics/ee144/docs/logistics.rst

 - Teaching Assistant: Amel Dechemi, Lu Shi
 - Email: adech003@ucr.edu, lshi024@ucr.edu
-- Office Hour: 10am - 11am, Tuesday (The office hours are available both in person at WCH109 and via Zoom at Meeting room: 926 6142 1605 with the passcode: 569912)
+- Office Hour: 10am - 11am, Tuesday (The office hours are available both in person at WCH109 and via Zoom)

 Please **feel free** to contact TAs if you have any questions.